The WhichWich Better Bag

 It had been 5 years since I had checked out a new sandwich shop in my naberhood (spelling) in Edmond, Oklahoma - it was called Which Wich?
 I parked, went in, and noticed to the right was a large menu board up on the wall.

 On two columns were racks of skinny bags, each with a number and heading on it.
 I selected one, Italian, and figured out I was to fill in the bubbles.
-The idea was good - but, Holy Shit!, the options listed on the bag were so jumbled and poorly laid out, I was just overwhelmed.
+The idea was good - fill out a sandwich order form right on the very bag that the sandwich would be delivered in - but Holy Shit!, the options listed on the bag were so jumbled and poorly laid out, I was just overwhelmed.
 I worked at deciphering the awkward headings and the chaotic jumble of items and finally was satisfied that I had ordered a good sandwich.
 At the cashier where I turned in my bag, I was asked for my name - there was a space for it, but I had missed it since I was focused on deciphering and the space for my name wasn't logically positioned.

 Anything can be made better